FigrHed/GridSequencer/README.md

 The First Row is a playhead with no touch functionality at this time.

 The next 14 rows are the sequencer space.
-Each button acts as a toggle and a light on represents a note.
-When the playhead reaches the end, It returns to the start and continues playing as a loop.
+(Each button acts as a toggle and a light on represents a note.
+When the playhead reaches the end, It returns to the start and continues playing as a loop.)

 The notes are by default chromatically ascending from C1 but can be quickly changed with the mouse or with a midi controller.
-Click the box next to the note that represents the row you would like to change and send MIDI to the channel to change the note.
-Pressing the bottom right button("shift") puts the device into select mode and the selected row will be highlighted.
-Press any button on the row while still holding shift to change the selected row.

-The length can be changed with the length number box in the device, and the offset can be changed to reach the parts of the loop that are not visible.
-This enables a greater degree of freedom and fluidity when making loops.
-A MIDI controller (or an arc) can be mapped to either of these but for convenience and dexterity, the bottom row acts as a editting/navigation control.
+The bottom row is left over to use as controls for navigation/editing/various functions you may use while making loops.

-The far right button on the bottom row shall be called "Shift", and the 5th button from the left shall be call "Alt.
+The button on the far right shall be called "Select", and the 5th button from the left shall be called "Alt".

-The four buttons closest to the left are for navigating.
+The four buttons closest to the left are for navigating:
-The first button represents the first section (16 of whichever unit we are counting in) the second button represents the second and so on.
+The first button navigates the first section (of 16 whichever unit we are counting in) the second button represents the second section, and so on.

-While holding down shift, these same four button alter the length.

-shift + button 1 = 16  divisions

-shift + button 2 = 32  divisions

-shift + button 3 = 64  divisions

-shift + button 4 = 128 divisions

-The appropriate amount of button then begin flashing apart from the selected section which remains solid.

-If you want to navigate to a section after the first four, you must hold down alt (the fifth button from the left)
+To reach the fifth section or further you must hold down Alt.

 button 1 = begins at 0